FeJozsi/ddg/README.md

 The execution time improved significantly, among others, due to the increased speed of computers by at least five orders of magnitude.
-However, our task is remained extremely complex.
+However, our task has remained extremely complex.

 - I have developed a random *"directed disjunctive graph" task generator* (which will be added first to the repository soon).